ltraveler/idena-sibling/README.md

 #ansible_connection=ssh
 ```

-If you prefer to use root password authentication instead of SSH key authentication, you will need to set your root password in the vault data storage under `ansible_ssh_pass` variable as described earlier.
+If you prefer to use root password authentication instead of SSH key authentication, you will need to set your root password in the vault data storage under `ansible_ssh_pass` variable as described earlier and uncomment `ansible_connection=ssh` variable in the `hosts` file.

 ## ⏳&nbsp; Install required collections and python libraries:
+Before starting to use these playbooks, please install the required Python packages and Ansible-galaxy modules.

 - **Installing dnspython library** `pip3 install dnspython`
 - **Installing required ansible community modules** `ansible-galaxy install -r requirements.yml`

 ## 🚀&nbsp; Run the playbook:

-If the `host_key_checking` variable is set to `false`, use `ssh-copy-id root@XXX.YYY.ZZZ.UUU` to automatically copy your **public SSH key** to the `authorized_keys` file on your destination droplet server.
+If the `host_key_checking` variable from `ansible.cfg` file is set to `false`, use `ssh-copy-id root@XXX.YYY.ZZZ.UUU` to automatically copy your **public SSH key** to the `authorized_keys` file on your destination droplet server.

 ### ☑&nbsp; After setting all parameters, run the playbook depends on what kind of installation you would like to make:
   1. **Regular node installation**: `ansible-playbook -i hosts idena_node.yaml`
   2. **Shared node installation**: `ansible-playbook -i hosts idena_shared.yaml`
-  3. **Idena Node Management**: `ansible-playbook -i hosts idena_node_mgmt.yaml --tags operation_tag_name`
+  3. **Management of Idena Node after installation**: `ansible-playbook -i hosts idena_node_mgmt.yaml --tags operation_tag_name`

 #### Possible values of _operation_tag_name_:
-- `IdenaNodekeyUpdate`: Takes a new nodekey value from the `vault_node_key` variable.
+- `IdenaNodekeyUpdate`: Takes a new nodekey (private key) value from the `vault_node_key` variable.
 - `IdenaNodeStart`: Starts the Idena Node.
 - `IdenaNodeStop`: Stops the Idena Node.
 - `IdenaMiningOn`: Changes mining status to ON.